top of page

 P300/CBP a potential therapeutic target to cure pulmonary arterial hypertension (2021)

-Similarly, we believe that this factor is involved in abnormal PAH cell proliferation.
-We demonstrated that p300 is increased in PAH patients compared to non-PAH patients.
-In the PAH rats model, we showed that p300 treatment decreases PA cells proliferation and improves survival.
-We propose investigating further p300 function in general who will benefit several diseases and PAH development understanding.
+Similarly, we believe that this factor is involved in abnormal pulmonary arterial hypertension cell proliferation.
+We demonstrated that p300 is increased in pulmonary arterial hypertension patients compared to non-PAH patients.
+In a PAH rat model, we showed that p300 treatment decreases pulmonary artery cell proliferation and improves survival.
+We propose investigating further p300 function in general, which will benefit several diseases and pulmonary arterial hypertension development understanding.
 Interestingly, a P300 treatment is currently in clinical trials for the treatment of cancers.
-Therefore, our study has a high translational impact, potentiating the development of a novel treatment strategy from the laboratory to improve PAH patient quality of life.
+Therefore, our study has a high translational impact, potentiating the development of a novel treatment strategy from the laboratory to improve pulmonary arterial hypertension patient quality of life.

 Implication of APEX1 in Pulmonary Arterial Hypertension (2023)